 Do not rename, destroy or eradicate the pure-protocol-endpoint PE on the FlashArray.
 This namespace is required for VASA to be able to storage required metadata for VASA to correctly work with the FlashArray.

-BEST PRACTICE: Use one (the default) PE per array.
+BEST PRACTICE: Use one PE per vVol container.
 All hosts should share the same PE and vVol to host bindings are host-specific, so multi-tenancy is inherently supported.

 As is typical for the FlashArray architecture, vVol support, and in particular, the PE implementation are as simple as it is possible for them to be.

 Mounting vVol Datastores Manually: Web Client Actions

 Navigate to the vCenter UI once the PE is connected to the FlashArray Host Group that corresponds to the vSphere ESXi Cluster.